avict18/SMS/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-The production team would like to acknowledge some individuals who have made inavaluable contributions towards production of the school management system
+The production team would like to acknowledge some individuals who have made invaluable contributions towards production of the school management system

 - _**Mr. Gilbert Mtula**_
 - _**Mr. Godlisten Lema**_